ServerArmour/ServerArmour/README.md

 int API_GetGameBanCount(string steamid) // Number of bans in games, this includes CS:GO Overwatch bans. string API_GetEconomyBanStatus(string steamid) // The player's ban status in the economy.
-If the player has no bans on record the string will be "none", if the player is on probation it will say "probation", etc. bool API_GetIsPlayerDirty(string steamid) // Indicates if the player has any bans at all, includes server, game and vac bans
+If the player has no bans on record the string will be "none", if the player is on probation it will say "probation", etc. bool API_GetIsPlayerDirty(string steamid) // Indicates if the player has any bans at all, includes server, game and vac bans bool API_GetIsPlayerDirty(string steamid) // Indicates if the game is a family shared game, true indicates the player doesnt own it but lending it. string API_GetFamilyShareLenderSteamId(string steamid) // Gets the steamid of the person lending the game.
+Returns "0" if there isn't a lender and it's not family share.
 ```